 Let’s start this off with Colorado, the first state to legalize recreational cannabis back in 2014 (seems like a lifetime ago, doesn’t it?).
 In the summer of 2019 (June, to be precise), Colorado hit 1 billion dollars in state revenue.
 This is from a report from CNBC from June 2019:

 *2019 data is through May

 Let’s move over to California, where in 2018, legal cannabis sales hit $2.5 billion.
-Now again, this is a BRAND NEW industry, so not everything is always positive 100% of the time.
+This is a BRAND NEW industry, so not everything is always positive 100% of the time.
 According to a report released by Arcview Market Research and BDS Analytics, in 2017, legal cannabis sales were roughly $3 billion, that’s a $500 million drop in 1 year.
-Well, it’s kinda normal in a state where the entire sector is somewhat grey, and the transition to a fully regulated, legal system is still ongoing.
+It’s kind of normal in a state where the entire sector is somewhat grey, and the transition to a fully regulated legal system is still ongoing.

 In Illinois, where recreational cannabis became legal on January 1st, 2020, nearly $11 million of legal weed was sold in about 7 days, according to CNN.

 In Massachusetts, according to The Boston Globe, between November 20, 2018, and January 20, 2019, consumers purchased nearly $24 million of recreational cannabis products, and the state has received about $4 million in tax revenue.

 I’m not going to go state by state here, but you see the pattern, the equation is pretty simple: weed = $$$.